Public Liability Lawyers in Cairns

 How long does it take to make a claim?

 Public liability claims typically require all parties involved to attend a compulsory conference.
 This meeting usually occurs within 9 to 18 months after hiring a lawyer.
 It may take longer to reach this stage, especially when many people are involved, or serious injuries have occurred.
+Payment is usually received within 30 days if a settlement is agreed upon at the compulsory conference.

 If you are unable to reach a settlement at the compulsory conference, mediation or a determination by a judge can take up to 6 months or more.